ZJULearning/efanna/README.md

 	200 -- extend factor (larger is more accurate but slower)
 	10 -- required number of returned neighbors (i.e. k of k-NN)
 	0 -- searching methods (0~2, three kinds of algrothms, different performance on k-NN graph of different k, see user manual for parameter setting of other algorithms)

+* Evaluation

+		cd efanna/samples/
+		./evaluate sift.results sift_groundtruth.ivecs 10

+  Meaning of the parameters(from left to right):

+	sift.results -- search results file
+	sift_groundtruth.ivecs -- ground truth file
+	10 -- evaluate the 10NN accuracy (the only first 10 points returned by the algorithm are examined, how many points are among the true 10 nearest neighbors of the query)

 See our paper or user manual for more details about the parameters and interfaces.

 Output format